osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 ### STEP 4.
 Prototype
 The prototyping stage will involve the system developers producing inexpensive, scaled-down versions of the proposed application, capturing all required features.
 This will be done in an iterative process by continuous check-ins with the Travel Company owner and other stakeholders to ensure the system is meeting their needs.
 The prototype will be tested/used by the staff of CMC to identify whether the system achieves the best possible solution for the issues acknowledged in the previous stages of this process.
 The system solutions which will increase efficiency by streamlining the interactions process will be highlighted within the prototype.

-Prototype screenshot 1: Customer Target List
+4.1 Prototype: Generated Customer Target List

 ![image](https://user-images.githubusercontent.com/62224079/83365885-ea7fa800-a3ee-11ea-9170-3007e444f53d.png)

-Prototype screenshot 2: Customer Target List - customer
+4.2 Prototype: Customer Details for Generated Target List

 ![image](https://user-images.githubusercontent.com/62224079/83365958-772a6600-a3ef-11ea-83a3-45622d40f35e.png)

-Prototype screenshot 3: Current Employee List
+4.3 Prototype: Current Employee List (Relationship Managers)
 ![image](https://user-images.githubusercontent.com/62224079/83366148-9249a580-a3f0-11ea-8c0f-a3526c49538f.png)

-Prototype screenshot 4: Available Travel Packages List
+4.4 Prototype: Records of Customer Travel Package Purchases
 ![image](https://user-images.githubusercontent.com/62224079/83366167-c91fbb80-a3f0-11ea-8fca-5e207882d553.png)

-Prototype screenshot 5: Travel Package Order - customer
+4.5 Prototype: Travel Package Order Details for Customer
 ![image](https://user-images.githubusercontent.com/62224079/83366195-db99f500-a3f0-11ea-9e53-cc3ebc77b7db.png)

 ### STEP 5.
 Testing